Apochilles/Luke-Dawson-T2A1-Workbook/README.md

 ## Q6: Discuss and analyse requirements related to information system security (100-200 words)

-A businesses security requirements range on a case by case business.
-Identifying what aspects your business needs to protect itself against is extremely important whether it be malware, system availability loss or data compromise.
-It is also important to adapt as threats grow more intelligent and aggressive every day.
+A business's security requirements range on a case by case business.
+Identifying what aspects your business needs to protect itself against is extremely important whether it be malware threats, system availability loss or data compromise, It is important to adapt as threats grow more intelligent and aggressive every day.

-There are three obligations a business must consider when implementing these defences.
+There are three obligations a business must consider when implementing these defenses.
 First, protecting the business second, legal compliance and third, customer protection.

-IT security should begin with a contigency plan for worst case scenario.

-Next they need to identify the threats and prioritise them by severity and likelyhood.

-Next they need to raise awareness of bad practices within the business to ensure everyone is as protected as possible.

-Next defenses need to be implemented and maintained
+IT security should begin with a contingency plan for the worst-case scenario.
+Next, they need to identify the threats and prioritise them by severity and likelihood.
+Next, they need to raise awareness of bad practices within the business to ensure every one is as protected as possible.
+Next defenses need to be implemented and maintained.
+Finally, end-users should be prioritised.

-next end users should be prioritied.
 The users must be aware of the risks and know what we're doing to maintain their privacy.
-Implemented practices should be user friendly and easy to maintain.
+Implemented practices should be user-friendly and easy to maintain.

-Once everything is in place it is important that the IT security team is confident but they must stay viligant and up to date with evolving threats
+Once everything is in place it is important that the IT security team is confident but they must stay vigilant and up to date with evolving threats

 ## Q7: Discuss common methods of protecting information and data (100-200 words)

-In this modern age it is extremely important to ensure you are as protected as possible against cyber threats.
+In this modern age, it is extremely important to ensure you are as protected as possible against cyber threats.

 As a user is it important we encrypt our data when possible.
 Mail programs on major operating systems now have encryption plugins that encrypt and decrypt messages to ensure they are not intercepted during sending.
 Another thing to ensure is that your OS of choice is automatically updating so you have the latest possible security features.

 We must also backup our data.
 This has never been easier as we can create backups on physical hard drives but we can also upload our files to the cloud.
 Most devices have some automatic way of storing user data in the cloud so you're safe knowing your backups are constantly updated.
 If you stop using a device you should wipe your hard disk to factory settings so you are protecting if it is stolen or becomes lost

-We must also keep up to data with malware protection by installing the latest software and doing regular scans to prevent malware stealing our private information.
+We must also keep up to data with malware protection by installing the latest software and doing regular scans to prevent malware from stealing our private information.

-Never reuse password and make sure you use passphrases to protect yourself from dictionary attacks.
+Never reuse a password and make sure you use passphrases to protect yourself from dictionary attacks.
 Never store your password on any device in any form.

 ## Q8: Research what your legal obligations are in relation to handling user data (100-200 words)

 When you are in a business that deals with user data it is important that you know your legal obligations when handling that user information.

-In Australia you must conform to Australia's privacy principles if you: Provide a health service to a person or people.
+In Australia, you must conform to Australia's privacy principles if you: Provide a health service to a person or people.
 If you disclose personal information about an individual to anyone else.
 If you incentivise collecting information about an individual, is a contracted service provider under a Commonwealth agreement, if you are involved in credit reporting, have an annual turnover of $3 million or if you are associated with a body corporate that is subject to anything above on this list.

 If you are subject to these privacy principles you must take steps to ensure you meet the legal guidelines.

 First is it our job to identify what kind of data we are handling.
-Is it personal, financial, or health related.
+Is it personal, financial, or health-related?

 Once we know what information we are handling, our highest priority is to make our clients aware that we are collecting this information.
 We must then explain what we intend to do with this information and who it will be shared with.
 If the information is sensitive (racial, political, religious, professional, sexual or criminal) ensure that the individual has consented to the gathering of this information.
 The individual must be aware that they have the right and ability to access and change this information at their discretion.

-The collected information is also privy to disclosure restrictions that may vary depending on the country of area they are disclosed in.
+The collected information is also privy to disclosure restrictions that may vary depending on the country or area they are disclosed in.

-By following these guidelines an organisation can hope to both protect a users privacy and keep yourself out of legal implication.
+By following these guidelines an organisation can hope to both protect a user's privacy and keep yourself out of legal implication.

 ## Q9: Describe the structural aspects of the relational database model.
 Your description should include information about the structure in which data is stored and how relations are represented in that structure.
 (100-200 words)